-Giuseppe De Nittis Italy
+Giuseppe De Nittis Biography | Oil Paintings

-2-5-1846 Barletta, ITA – 8-21-1884 Saint-Germain-en-Laye, FRABack to Artist IndexView Artists Paintings
+2-5-1846 Barletta, ITA – 8-21-1884 Saint-Germain-en-Laye, FRA

 A trip to London resulted in several good paintings sold to businessmen and new patrons who allowed him to paint the way he wanted.
-In 1875 De Nittis took up pastels, which became an important medium for him in his remaining years and which he helped popularize.
+In 1875 De Nittis took up pastels, which became an important medium for him and which he helped popularize.
 At the Exposition Universelle in Paris in 1878, De Nittis exhibited eleven paintings and was awarded a gold medal, and that same year he received the Légion d’Honneur.
 His home was a favorite gathering place for Parisian writers and artists, as well as expatriate Italians.
 In 1884, at the age of thirty-eight, Giuseppe De Nittis died suddenly of cerebral congestion.

-Art Movement: Impressionism
+Art Movement: Impressionism, Naturalism.